 Society – Technology– People: Theory-Interviews on the relationship between societal and technological change

 Interview with Assoc.
 Prof. Dr. Trebor Scholz

-This interview was filmed in London on 19 June 2018.
+This interview was filmed in New York on 19 June 2018.
 The interviewer was Thomas Leuchtenmüller.
 It is part of a BIBB-research project on "Polarisierung von Tätigkeiten in der Wirtschaft 4.0 - Fachkräftequalifikationen und Fachkräftebedarf in der digitalisierten Arbeit von morgen“, funded by BMBF.